freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/score-reels.md

 ### Scene

 In your scene, drop in your reel model and add the *Score Reel* component (not the *Score Reel Display* component) to the game object.
 You can find it under *Visual Pinball -> Display*.
-Since you'll need the same reel for each position, the best approach is to create a [prefab](https://docs.unity3d.com/Manual/Prefabs.html) for the reel and duplicate it.
-Then, parent them to a game object that acts as your display.
+Since you'll need the same reel for each position, the best approach is to create a [prefab](https://docs.unity3d.com/Manual/Prefabs.html) for the reel and instance it for each position.
+Then, parent them under a game object that acts as your display.
 To this object, add the *Score Reel* component (also under *Visual Pinball -> Display*).

 ![Score reel scene](score-reels-scene.png)